Greek bond buyback likely to feature varied prices - source

 On the secondary market, Greek bonds eligible under the buyback ranged from 25.15 to 34.41 cents in the euro at the close of trading on November 23, according to Reuters data.

 Greece's lenders agreed this week that the bonds would not be purchased for more than the closing price on that date.
-The bonds have a nominal value of 63 billion euros.
+The bonds have a nominal value of 63 billion euros(51 billion pounds).

 A senior Greek banker said some of the country's banks held Greek bonds at 22-23 euro cents on their books, meaning they were likely to book a profit on the deal.
-However, the banks together were likely to forego about 3-4 billion euros in interest payments over the next 10 years if they participated.
+However, the banks together were likely to forego about 3 billion - 4 billion euros in interest payments over the next 10 years if they participated.

 Another banker gave different figures, saying the banks on average held the bonds at 25 euro cents on their books and could miss out on as much as 5 billion euros in interest if they took part.